brimdata/zed/zng/docs/zson.md

 [Zeek log format](https://docs.zeek.org/en/stable/examples/logs/).
-As far as we know, the Zeek log format pioneered the concept of embedding the schemas of log lines as metadata within the log files themselves and ZSON modernizes this original approach with a JSON-like syntax.
+As far as we know, the Zeek log format pioneered the concept of embedding the schemas of log lines as metadata within the log files themselves and ZSON modernizes this original approach with a JSON-like syntax and binary format.

 ## Some Examples